 You know how important people are to your business.
-Their performance can impact upon productivity and profitability, and that when people are living with a mental health problem they can experience good days and bad days.
+Employee performance can impact upon productivity and profitability, and when people are living with a mental health problem they can experience good days and bad days.
 On their bad days they can lose focus and find tasks difficult to complete.
 They may even need time off, which can harm their performance and your productivity.

 Able Futures provides employers with education support and resources to help them demonstrate their commitment to supporting people with mental health conditions in the workplace.
 There is no charge to use this service.

 The support Able Futures provides under the Access to Work Mental Health Support Service can help your employees living with a mental health condition have more good days, and a healthier, happier workforce is better for productivity.

 What’s more, the service can potentially improve employee attendance and retention while reducing the time and money spent on recruitment.